 It is no secret that many Americans are ill prepared for retirement (excluding our clients, of course).
 With the continued disappearance of defined-benefit pension plans (apart from public sector employees), inadequate savings, and low interest rates, people are depending on Social Security now more than ever before.
 Despite these facts, billions of dollars in lifetime benefits are lost each year because retirees make uninformed decisions about claiming Social Security benefits.
 This white paper will discuss various concepts to consider in order to help maximize lifetime Social Security benefits.

 Regardless of whether you feel Social Security will be a major factor in your retirement or not, leaving money on the table is not an ideal strategy.
-According to the Annual Statistical Supplement to the Social Security Bulletin(1), 70% of all retired workers started taking benefits before their normal retirement age.
+According to the Annual Statistical Supplement to the Social Security Bulletin(1), about 70% of all retired workers started taking benefits before their normal retirement age.
 For some it was the correct decision, but for most, claiming benefits early will result in the forfeiture of tens, if not hundreds of thousands of dollars over their lifetime.

 A few items to note from the start: first, this material is not very exciting (in fact, it is rather boring), so we will do our best to keep it interesting, and second, the Social Security Administration is not running out of money anytime soon.
 Actuarial projections predict that current amounts in the Old-Age and Survivors Insurance (OASI) Trust Fund are adequate to provide full benefits to all through 2037.
 This should help ease the minds of those who want to take benefits as soon as possible to get what they can before the system potentially goes broke.
 Also, for the sake of brevity, this white paper does not address benefits for qualifying children, disability, divorce, or the taxation of Social Security benefits.
 So, let’s get started.